Nixtla/statsforecast/experiments/m3/README.md

 > We find that combinations of DL models perform better than most standard models, both statistical and ML, especially for the case of monthly series and long-term forecasts.

-We don't agree.
+We don't think that's the full picture.

-By including a combination of four classical univariate models we show that these claims are in no way warranted and that one should rather conclude that, for this setting at least, Deep Learning is second best to statistical univariate models.
+By including a statistical ensemble, we show that these claims are not completely warranted and that one should rather conclude that, for this setting at least, Deep Learning is rather unattractive.

 ## Experiment

 Building upon the original design, we further included [A simple combination of univariate models](https://www.sciencedirect.com/science/article/abs/pii/S0169207019300585) in the comparison.

-This ensemble is formed by averaging four models: `ARIMA`, `ETS`, `CES` and `DynamicOptimizedTheta`.
+This ensemble is formed by averaging four statistical models: `ARIMA`, `ETS`, `CES` and `DynamicOptimizedTheta`.
 This combination won sixth place and was the simplest ensemble among the top 10 performers in the M4 competition.

 For the experiment, we use StatsForecast's implementation of Arima, ETS, CES and DOT.